Tarasvolynets/Resume/README.md

 # Resume
-Optional Resume (It should be foolfilled with new data)
+Optional Resume (It should be filled with new data)